Lakshitpythondevloper/AI-buisness-calculator/README.md

 ### ✨ Features

 The Business Converter provides three core functionalities:
-1. **📊 Percentage Converter** - Calculate percentages for marks, items, or any quantifiable data
+1. **📊 Percentage Converter** - Calculate percentages for marks, items, or any quantifiable data.
-2. **💰 Discount Calculator** - Compute discount prices with customizable discount percentages
+2. **💰 Discount Calculator** - Compute discount prices with customizable discount percentages.
-3. **🏷️ Marked Price Finder** - Determine the original marked price from selling price and discount percentage
+3. **🏷️ Marked Price Finder** - Determine the original marked price from selling price and discount percentage.
+4. **Studnet marks table genrator and more (new feature ✨)** - It can genrate the table of student marks with table and also calculate the marks.

 ### 💻 Usage Example
 ```python